chriskhanhtran/chriskhanhtran.github.io/_posts/2020-05-31-extractive-summarization-with-bert.md

 ## 1. Introduction

 Summarization has long been a challenge in Natural Language Processing.
-To generate a short version of a document while retaining its most inportant information, we need a model capable of accurately extracting the key points while avoiding repetitive information.
+To generate a short version of a document while retaining its most important information, we need a model capable of accurately extracting the key points while avoiding repetitive information.
 Fortunately, recent works in NLP such as Transformer models and language model pretraining have advanced the state-of-the-art in summarization.

 In this article, we will explore BERTSUM, a simple variant of BERT, for extractive summarization from [Text Summarization with Pretrained Encoders](https://arxiv.org/abs/1908.08345) (Liu et al., 2019).
 Then, in an effort to make extractive summarization even faster and smaller for low-resource devices, we will fine-tune DistilBERT ([Sanh et al., 2019](https://arxiv.org/abs/1910.01108)) and MobileBERT ([Sun et al., 2019](https://arxiv.org/abs/2004.02984)), two recent lite versions of BERT, and discuss our findings.

 ## 2. Extractive Summarization

-There are two type of summarization: *abstractive* and *extractive summarization*.
+There are two types of summarization: *abstractive* and *extractive summarization*.
 Abstractive summarization basically means rewriting key points while extractive summarization generates summary by copying directly the most important spans/sentences from a document.

 Abstractive summarization is more challenging for humans, and also more computationally expensive for machines.
 However, which summaration is better depends on the purpose of the end user.
 If you were writing an essay, abstractive summaration might be a better choice.
 On the other hand, if you were doing some research and needed to get a quick summary of what you were reading, extractive summarization would be more helpful for the task.